Edited by: Keri Stooksbury

 & Michael Y. Park

 Many of the credit card offers that appear on this site are from credit card companies from which we receive financial compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 However, the credit card information that we publish has been written and evaluated by experts who know these products inside out.
 We only recommend products we either use ourselves or endorse.
 This site does not include all credit card companies or all available credit card offers that are on the market.
 See our advertising policy here where we list advertisers that we work with, and how we make money.
 You can also review our credit card rating methodology.

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 The American Express Membership Rewards program provides amazing redemptions, thanks to its many airline transfer partners.
 From hops to Hawaii to once-in-a-lifetime trips around the world, dream vacations are often just a matter of finding the right award-flight sweet spot for you.

-You can transfer Amex Membership Rewards points to 3 hotel partners.
-However, transferring to airline partners is often the best use of your Amex points.
+You can transfer Amex Membership Rewards points to several hotel partners, but transferring to airline partners is often the best use of your Amex points.